joelclermont/joelclermont.com/content/post/fathom-analytics-macos-big-sur.md

 <!--more-->

 There were already a number of great reasons to pay for Fathom Analytics, and I'll do a full review in a future post, but today I want to focus on some upcoming changes to macOS and iOS which makes the move an even better decision.
+(Updated: [Why I switched to Fathom Analytics]({{< ref "why-i-switched-to-fathom-analytics.md" >}}))

 Both macOS and iOS ship with a new version of Safari.
 One of the features Apple has been promoting is a per-site "Privacy Report".
 It's a little bit more prominently featured on macOS, but on both platforms the end result is the same: website trackers (like Google Analytics) are blocked.